 Pets are more popular than ever.
-And along with them, so are houseplants.
+And along with them, so are houseplants including plants for offices.
 And the desire to have LOTS of them; pets and houseplants!

 However, did you know there is a potentially scary side to your two passions.
 Many people are not aware that a number of houseplants (and outdoor plants too) are actually dangerously toxic to dogs and cats.
 In fact, you probably have some in your house or apartment right now!
 Cue threatening music.
 Not to worry though, we’ve got your back.
 This article includes some of the most popular indoor and outdoor plants that are not safe for pets, and what you can do to keep both your plant babies and your pet babies safe.

 They look super cool and they clean the air to boot, but they could be a hidden danger in your home.
 If you have any of these plants in your house, keep reading for tips on how to keep your pets safe.